chipsalliance/Caliptra/Caliptra_WG_Technical_Charter.md

 ## Amendments

-This Charter may be amended by a 2/3 vote of the Voting TAC members with a 2/3 participating majority of listed Voting TAC members.
-The upcoming vote will be announced ahead of time with no less than one week notive.
-The vote may be conducted in a meeting with meeting minutes noting which TAC members were present and how they voted.
+This Charter may be amended by a 2/3 vote of the Voting TAC Members with at least a 2/3 participating majority of listed Voting TAC Members.
+The upcoming vote shall be announced ahead of time with no less than one week notice.
+The vote shall be conducted in a meeting with meeting minutes noting which Voting TAC Members were present and how they voted.
 The minutes will be recorded in this github repo.

-Workgroup TAC votes to amend the Workgroup Charter will be subject to a veto by the CHIPS Alliance Board, to be exercised when a Charter amendment may unacceptably depart from the purpose of the CHIPS Alliance or unreasonably increase risk for CHIPS Alliance participants.
+TAC votes to amend the Workgroup Charter will be subject to a veto by the CHIPS Alliance Board, to be exercised when a Charter amendment may unacceptably depart from the purpose of the CHIPS Alliance or unreasonably increase risk for CHIPS Alliance participants.